 ONE – It’s fava bean time!
 The first harvest was delicious.
 Shelling, blanching, and popping the beans out of their skins takes time, but their deliciousness is worth the effort.

 TWO – A few days ago, our first dahlia of the year opened.
 Hundreds more blooms are on the way, but the first is always special.
-This is a confusing dahlia, because all the tubers I planted in this particular bed in this color were Senior’s Hope, but this is a collarette and Senior’s Hope isn’t supposed to be… Oh well, it’s pretty.
-I will consider it aptly named Senior’s Hope, since Hubby turned 60 this week.
-Ha!
+This is a confusing dahlia, because all the tubers I planted in this particular bed close to this color were Senior’s Hope, but this is a collarette and Senior’s Hope isn’t.
+Oh well, it’s pretty.
+When I search for bright pink collarette dahlias, I’ve yet to find a match for these, but the closest is Bloomquist Sweet.
+UPDATE in August – Senior’s Hope tubers bloomed later and were beautiful!